nemethf/eglot-x/README.md

   (The ansi-color.el of Emacs 27 is too old for this feature, Emacs 29 is OK.)

+- Open Server Logs: LSP servers can ask the client to show thier logs, see variable `eglot-x-enable-open-server-logs` for details.

 ### rust-analyzer specific extensions
 - [Expand Macro]: see defun `eglot-x-expand-macro`.
 - [Related Tests]: see defun `eglot-x-ask-related-tests`.
 - [Reload Workspace]: see defun `eglot-x-reload-workspace`.
+- [Rebuild proc-macros]: see defun `eglot-x-rebuild-proc-macros`.
 - [Flycheck commands]: see defuns `eglot-x-run-flycheck`, `eglot-x-clear-flycheck`, and `eglot-x-cancel-flycheck`.
 - [View Crate Graph]: see variable `eglot-x-graph-type` and defun `eglot-x-view-crate-graph`.